top of page

 Abstract: This paper studies the effect of startups' ESG characteristics on venture capitalists' investments by linking investors’ behavior in an incentivized experiment to their real-world portfolio data.
 I find that investors perceive impact ventures to be less profitable and harder to evaluate than similar profit-driven startups.
 Investors’ interest in impact ventures positively correlates with their social preferences, supporting the non-pecuniary motivation for impact investing.
 Impact ventures are also associated with better ex-post performance.
 The paper uses a dynamic Bayesian model to demonstrate how these identified beliefs and preferences affect impact investment in the venture capital industry.

-2. "How Venture Capitalists and Startups Bet on Each Other: Evidence From an Experimental System" 2020 with Mehran Ebrahimian
+2. "Matching and Bargaining in Entrepreneurial Finance: Evidence From an Experimental System" 2020 with Mehran Ebrahimian

 3. "Discrimination In the Venture Capital Industry: Evidence from Field Experiments" 2020